ghinda/ghinda.github.com/_posts/2016-02-03-script-tags.md

 ## `document.write`

 One way to load the scripts is to use `document.write`.
-Beside the fact that you can't always use `document.write`, another problem is that Internet Explorer 9 does not respect execution order with it.
+The problem with it is that Internet Explorer 9 does not respect execution order.
 Script tags will load and execute in a random order on it.

 If you're writing to an iframe, you can use set the `src` attribute to `javascript: '<script>...<\/script>'`.
 This will work even in Internet Explorer 9 with the correct execution order.